 In 2012, Stuart left Foundry Types to join Fontsmith where he spent seven years designing and producing a wide range of successful typefaces and gained international recognition with his D&AD, Red Dot, and a Creative Pool Awards.
 Stuart enjoys teaching, mentoring, and giving workshops to students, professionals, and developing more typefaces.

 Stuart continues to draw inspiration from ancient manuscripts to abstract modernism, primitive marks to urban calligraphy.
 He is driven by his passion for beautiful typographical forms and his modernist approach to design and theory.
-Originally from north London, Stuart now resides in leafy Surrey with his wife and two small daughters and in his time away from drawing type likes to play golf, guitar, and watch football.
+Stuart’s time away from drawing type he likes to spend time with his two young daughters, play golf, guitar, and watch football.